Lee Cazort: Lieutenant governor and 1930 gubernatorial bid

 In 1930, as the sitting lieutenant governor, and with the KKK no longer an issue, Cazort challenged Governor Parnell.
 He questioned Parnell's spending and cronyism in the state highway department.
 Prior to the primary, Cazort withdrew to support Brooks Hays, later a U.S. Representative from Little Rock.
 Parnell was also Cazort's predecessor as lieutenant governor.
 Cazort was again elected lieutenant governor in 1932 and 1934, when he drew no opposition.

 1936 gubernatorial bid

 In 1936, Cazort once more ran for governor but again withdrew from the race when Carl Edward Bailey gained the advantage.

 After he left the lieutenant governorship for the final time, he was from 1937 to 1962 a bankruptcy referee for the United States District Court for the Eastern District of Arkansas.
 Cazort died in a Little Rock hospital in 1969 and is interred there at Oakland Cemetery.

 Personal

-The couple had four children, all now deceased: William L. Cazort, Jr. (died 1999), Bettie Belle Cazort Vaughan Emery Stover (1918–2011), Cornelia Cazort Phillips, and Ronald Cazort.
+The couple had four children, all now deceased: William L. Cazort, Jr. (died 1999), Bettie Belle Cazort Vaughan Emery Stover (1918–2011), Rachel Cornelia Cazort Phillips Hilton (1926-2007), and Ronald Cazort.
 A former resident of Wynne and a one-time employee of the Arkansas Legislative Council, Bettie Stover was the Cross County chairman of the Winthrop Rockefeller gubernatorial campaigns.